doridori/Pilot/README.md

 ##Handling Process Death

 Some times you want your apps state to survive process death.
-This can be done by serializing the PilotStack in the SavedState `Bundle`.
-This happens for free inside the `PilotActivity` class.
+This happens for free inside the `PilotManager` class via the `Activity` lifecycle delegation methods.

 Some may complain that serialization is slow and is not ideal.
 You are right!
 A pending improvement is to use Parcelable or @AutoParcel in place of Serialization.
 See [related issue](https://github.com/doridori/Pilot/issues/7).